-WATCH: Foo Fighters’ Dave Grohl invites crowd surfing wheelchair user on stage at Sziget Festival 2019
+WATCH: Remember when Foo Fighters' Dave Grohl invited a crowd-surfing wheelchair user on stage at Sziget Festival 2019?

-Speaking to the crowd, he said while pointing to the space in front of him: "Look at all these strong people, you can put him up here!"
+Pointing to the space in front of him at the time, Grohl clocked the passionate Mizrachi in the crowd, saying: "Look at all these strong people, you can put him up here!"

-When the unnamed male fan finally made it to the stage, he was embraced by the rocker, who whispered in his ear.
+When Mizrachi finally made it to the stage, he was embraced by the rocker, who whispered in his ear.

-Watch our footage of the special moment above.
+Watch our footage of the special moment below:

 See Foo Fighters' Sziget 2019 set:

 3. The Pretender